ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 A default OPC UA data selection file will be created if there is no OPC UA data selection configuration, but a valid OPC UA data source exists.

-**Note:** To avoid possibly expensive browse operations, OSIsoft recommends that you manually create a data selection file instead of generating the default data selection file.
+**Note:** To avoid possible time and resource expensive browse operations due to reasons described previously, OSIsoft recommends that you manually create a data selection file instead of generating the default data selection file.
 For more information, see [Configure OPC UA data selection](#configure-opc-ua-data-selection).

 Complete the following procedure for this default data selection file to be generated: